TJ-lab-ustc/hDNApipe/README.md

 ```
 The ```--net=host``` option allows the container to share the host's network namespace, which is essential for proper communication and access to the GUI.
 The ```-e DISPLAY=:10.0``` environment variable setting specifies the display server to which the GUI applications will connect.
 This ensures that the graphical output is directed to the correct display.
 The ```-v /$HOME/.Xauthority:/root/.Xauthority``` volume mount is used to share the X authority file between the host and the container, which is necessary to authenticate and authorize the container to access the host's X server, enabling a seamless and secure GUI experience when working with remote systems or containers.

+After entering Docker, operations can be divided into two forms: command line and graphical user interface.

 ### Command-Line
 There are three main subcommands in hDNApipe.